 Implementation

 Implementing the work, I have done so far has gone well, I had to refresh my memory on some of the folder paths and commands needed in Laravel but once I got them it was easy to navigate and complete the work I needed to complete.
+I have also been working consistently over the course of the project only missing classes due to covid, this helped me greatly and allowed me to stay on top of the project.

 Testing